Cubism

-Cubism is an early-20th-century avant-garde art movement that revolutionized European painting and sculpture, and inspired related artistic movements in music, literature, and architecture.
-In Cubist works of art, the subjects are analyzed, broken up, and reassembled in an abstract form—instead of depicting objects from a single perspective, the artist depicts the subject from multiple perspectives to represent the subject in a greater context.
+Cubism is an early-20th-century avant-garde art movement which began in Paris.
+It revolutionized painting and the visual arts, and sparked artistic innovations in music, ballet, literature, and architecture.

+Cubist subjects are analyzed, broken up, and reassembled in an abstract form.
+Instead of depicting objects from a single perspective, the artist depicts the subject from multiple perspectives to represent the subject in a greater context.
 Cubism has been considered the most influential art movement of the 20th century.
 The term cubism is broadly associated with a variety of artworks produced in Paris (Montmartre and Montparnasse) or near Paris (Puteaux) during the 1910s and throughout the 1920s.